Mongolia: South Gobi Mining

 Oyu Tolgoi LLC, the herders, and the local government jointly commissioned an Independent Report to answer questions about the OT project’s impacts on the surrounding environment, especially on herders’ pastureland, water supplies, and ability to maintain their traditional herding livelihoods despite the many changes brought on by the OT Project.

 The reports confirmed many of the herders’ claims regarding OT’s impacts on their livelihoods, called attention to longstanding problems with OT’s monitoring practices, and provided recommendations to address the issues they identified.

 OT project lenders issued a response to NGO comments on the September 2015 audit report

-A coalition of NGOs authored comments on the September 2015 Independent Audit Report for the OT project, which were submitted to international lenders of the OT project.
+A coalition of NGOs authored comments on the September 2015 Independent Audit Report for the OT Project, which were submitted to the project’s international lenders.
 Note that these comments are based on the publicly disclosed audit report summary, available on OT’s website.
 The full audit report is available in the Reports section below.

 The parties released a joint statement updating on a recent Tripartite Council meeting.

 A report on the phase 2 underground mine, “Oyu Tolgoi Phase 2: Plans, Issues and Risks,” was released by a coalition of NGOs including Accountability Counsel.